collectors and filters logo

 Combustible Dust Is the Controlling Hazard in Most of These Applications

 Polymer dusts, grain dusts, sugar, starch, many chemical powders, and bulk agricultural materials are all classified as combustible dusts under NFPA 660.
-When finely dispersed in air at sufficient concentration and exposed to an ignition source including static discharge, a spark from equipment, or a smoldering particle and the result can be a deflagration or explosion.
+When finely dispersed in air at sufficient concentration and exposed to an ignition source including static discharge, a spark from equipment, or a smoldering particle the result can be a fire or explosion.
 The U.S. Chemical Safety Board identified 281 combustible dust incidents between 1980 and 2005 that killed 119 workers and injured 718 more.
 The majority occurred in food processing, chemical manufacturing, and plastics facilities exactly the industries on this page.

 Toxic and Regulated Substances Require Documented Engineering Controls

 Chemical processing and certain plastics applications generate dust containing substances regulated under OSHA’s 29 CFR 1910.1000 Z-tables and specific substance standards.
-Permissible exposure limits for regulated chemical dusts are often measured in micrograms per cubic meter, far below what general ventilation achieves.
+Exposure limits for regulated chemical dusts are often measured in micrograms per cubic meter, far below what general ventilation achieves.
 Engineering controls that demonstrate actual worker exposure below the PEL are required, and air sampling records documenting compliance must be maintained.

 Not Sure Whether Your Current System Meets NFPA 660 or OSHA Requirements?